 Jambalaya is a food item that is almost always present in Cajun restaurants.
 It bears similarities to paella but does not contain any saffron and it usually contains chicken, beef, shrimp or crawfish.
 Hot chilli peppers, green peppers, celery and onion are also found in most jambalaya recipes.

 Other popular Cajun dishes at St. Louis Restaurants include potato salad, poutine, gumbo des herbes, Cajun rice, couche couche, crepe, boiled crawfish, brochette, maque choux, seafood-stuffed mirliton, tasso, tarte a la bouillie, catfish court-bouillion, pecan pralines, crawfish etouffee, crawfish bisque, fried frog legs, hog’s head cheese, rice and gravy, cochon de lait, etoufee, dirty rice, and crawfish pie.

-Popular desserts served at include bananas foster bread pudding, white chocolate mousse, berries artesia, whiskey balls, cherries jubilee, sweet potato pone, creole bread pudding with whiskey, strawberry shortcake, bread pudding soufflé, spumone, candied yam and white chocolate ice cream, semolina soufflé cake, chocolates crepes with fresh strawberries, pecan pie, chocolate doberge cake, fig and pecan pie, king cake, key lime pie, and gateau de sirop.
+Popular desserts in St. Louis served at include bananas foster bread pudding, white chocolate mousse, berries artesia, whiskey balls, cherries jubilee, sweet potato pone, creole bread pudding with whiskey, strawberry shortcake, bread pudding soufflé, spumone, candied yam and white chocolate ice cream, semolina soufflé cake, chocolates crepes with fresh strawberries, pecan pie, chocolate doberge cake, fig and pecan pie, king cake, key lime pie, and gateau de sirop.